Nominations, Petitions for Candidate for Office:

 Voting Options for Persons with Disabilities:

-The entrances to the Burnham Hall Polling Place are the basement doors closest to East River Road on both sides of the building.
+The entrances to the Burnham Hall Town Meeting are the basement doors closest to East River Road on both sides of the building.
 The entrance on the Southeast side of Burnham Hall is also a drive-up handicapped entrance, accessible via the U-shaped driveway.
 Voters with limited mobility are encouraged to use this drive-up entrance.
 For traffic flow safety, please enter the driveway at the end nearest the building, and exit back onto the road at the end farthest from the building, where there is better visibility for oncoming traffic.
+An elevator is located off the hallway between the bathrooms.

 If you are a voter who needs assistance with any aspect of voting, you may: